Luxembourg in World War II: Life under occupation

 The departure of the government left the state functions of Luxembourg in disorder.
 An administrative council under Albert Wehrer was formed in Luxembourg to attempt to reach an agreement with the occupiers whereby Luxembourg could continue to preserve some independence while remaining a Nazi protectorate, and called for the return of the Grand Duchess.
 All possibility of compromise was eventually lost when Luxembourg was effectively incorporated into the German Gau Koblenz-Trier (renamed Gau Moselland in 1942) and all its own government functions were abolished from July 1940, unlike occupied Belgium and the Netherlands which preserved their state functions under German control.
-From August 1942, Luxembourg was officially made part of Germany.
+From August 1942, Luxembourg was de facto made part of Germany.

 From August 1940, speaking French was forbidden by proclamation of Gustav Simon in order to encourage the integration of the territory into Germany, proclaimed by posters carrying the slogan "Your language is German and only German" This led to a popular revival of the traditional Luxembourgish language, which had not been prohibited, as a form of passive resistance.

 From August 1942, all male Luxembourgers of draft age were conscripted into the German armed forces.
 Altogether, 12,000 Luxembourgers served in the German military, of whom nearly 3,000 died during the war.